hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 The versioning model used in npm is called [semantic versioning](https://docs.npmjs.com/getting-started/semantic-versioning).

 <!-- Merkintä <i>^4.16.4</i> tarkoittaa, että jos/kun projektin riippuvuudet päivitetään, asennetaan expressistä versio, joka on vähintään <i>4.16.4</i>, mutta asennetuksi voi tulla versio, jonka <i>patch</i> eli viimeinen numero tai <i>minor</i> eli keskimmäinen numero voi olla suurempi.
 Pääversio eli <i>major</i> täytyy kuitenkin olla edelleen sama. -->
-The caret at the end of <i>^4.16.4</i> means, that if and when the dependencies of a project are updated, the version of express that is installed will be at least <i>4.16.4</i>.
+The caret in the front of <i>^4.16.4</i> means, that if and when the dependencies of a project are updated, the version of express that is installed will be at least <i>4.16.4</i>.
 However, the installed version of express can also be one that has a larger <i>patch</i> number (the last number), or a larger <i>minor</i> number (the middle number).
 The major version of the library indicated by the first <i>major</i> number must be the same.

 <!-- Voimme päivittää projektin riippuvuudet komennolla -->
 We can update the dependencies of the project with the command: